 CCRC’s Commitment to Community

-Each month, CCRC provides quality, support, development and education to almost 75,000 children, families, and providers across our 22,500-square-mile service area.
+Each month, CCRC provides quality, support, development and education to over 100,000 children, families, and providers across our 22,500-square-mile service area.
 Under the leadership of Dr. Michael Olenick, who assumed the position of President and CEO in 2003, CCRC now has over 1,200 professional staff members working from more than 30 different locations.
 To further the agency’s mission of cultivating child, family and community well-being, CCRC offers a wide range of programs for both parents and child care providers.
 These services have grown over the last four decades thanks to outreach into the communities of the Antelope, San Fernando and Santa Clarita Valleys, as well as the entirety of San Bernardino County.

 In addition to distribution events, fundraising activities and social enterprises, CCRC has formed relationships with community partners that make the agency a unique and distinctive leader in the child care industry.
 Current programs include home visiting, workforce development, family engagement, subsidized care, Head Start preschool, Early Head Start, The Partnership, and much more.
 Additionally, utilizing research and evaluation, CCRC’s government team in Sacramento builds and sustains a base of support and action to improve child and family experiences today to ensure better outcomes for all Californians in the future.